 In case you’re shaking your head about how this cake recipe can be classified as an easy cake to make when cooking icing is involved, I will clear it up for you.
-My Best Oatmeal Sheet Cake does not require any creaming of butter or margarine with the sugar.
+My oatmeal cake does not require any creaming of butter or margarine with the sugar.
 My recipe uses oil and your choice of stirring it into your batter with a large spoon or fork.
 The icing that is made with it is basically the hardest part only because you need to dirty a saucepan and stir a few ingredients until slightly thickened.

 Of course, you can eliminate my cooked icing and enjoy this snack cake plain cut into squares.
 Seriously, it is also delectable by itself without adding that rich coconut icing.
 However, my family loves that awesome pairing as an extra special treat.